 Mark new files as sensitive by default

-When new files are added to SharePoint or OneDrive, it takes a while for them to be crawled and indexed.
+When new files are added to SharePoint or OneDrive in Microsoft 365, it takes a while for them to be crawled and indexed.
 It takes additional time for the Office Data Loss Prevention (DLP) policy to scan the content and apply rules to help protect sensitive content.
 If external sharing is turned on, sensitive content could be shared and accessed by guests before the Office DLP rule finishes processing.

-Instead of turning off external sharing entirely, you can address this issue by using a new PowerShell cmdlet.
-The cmdlet prevents guests from accessing newly added files until at least one Office DLP policy scans the content of the file.
-If the file has no sensitive content based on the DLP policy, then guests can access the file.
-If the policy identifies sensitive content, then guests will not be able to access the file.
+Instead of turning off external sharing entirely, you can address this issue by using a PowerShell cmdlet to block external access to new content unless it's explicitly authorized in a DLP rule and it has been verified that there's no sensitive content that goes against the policy rules.
+The setting enabled by this cmdlet prevents external users from accessing newly added files until at least one Office DLP policy scans the content and determines that the document doesn't contain any sensitive information that's against the rules defined in the policy.
+If the file has been indexed and scanned and it has no sensitive content that's against the rules in the DLP policy, then guests can access the file.
+If the policy identifies sensitive content in the document, or if there's no DLP rule explicitly authorizing access to the file, then guests will not be able to access the file, and they will receive the following access denied error message: "This file is being scanned right now.
+Please try again in a few minutes.
+If you still don't have access, contact the file owner."

-This cmdlet applies to newly added files in all SharePoint sites.
+This cmdlet applies to newly added files in all SharePoint sites and OneDrive accounts.
 It doesn't block sharing if an existing file is changed.

 If you installed a previous version of the SharePoint Online Management Shell, go to Add or remove programs and uninstall "SharePoint Online Management Shell."